 The Salisbury Hotel is located at 123 West 57th Street between 6th and 7th Avenue.
 We selected this hotel because of its proximity to the parade which would wind its way out of Columbus Circle and then down 6th Avenue, a half block from our hotel.
 After getting dressed and purchasing a light breakfast and coffee from the Starbucks across the street we stood on the sidewalk on West 57th and watched the balloons soar overhead as they passed on their way to Times Square.
 The Grands were in awe and excitedly jumped up and down as Snoopy passed overhead.

 Following the parade we walked the few blocks to Central Park and as we crossed the street to head into the park Grand #3 joyfully exclaimed in Spanish, “El Caballo!” as a horse drawn carriage pulled past us.
-We entered the Park and made our way to the beautifully situated Wollman Skating Rink where we donned skates for turns around the ice at the foot of the stunning Manhattan skyline.
+We entered the Park and made our way to the beautifully situated Wollman Skating Rink where we donned skates for turns around the ice at the foot of the stunning Manhattan skyline spotify artist promotion.
 After a few spectacular falls and much laughter we purchased hot chocolate and wandered back to the hotel before taking a train to Brooklyn to enjoy a Thanksgiving feast with relatives in their brownstone.

 Sated and tired, we climbed into our waiting Towncar for the ride back into Manhattan and before the back doors were closed all three Grands in the back seat were soundly asleep – a joyful exhaustion had overtaken them.